 Essential Oils for Fever

-- Apply Peppermint or Eucalyptus diluted in a teaspoon of carrier oil to the forehead, back of neck, tips of ears and bottoms of feet.
+Apply to the forehead, back of the neck, tips of ears and bottoms of feet.
 Reapply every 15 minutes until the fever goes down.

 The Quality of The Essential Oils You Use Matters!